chanhman/walkthedog/README.md

 > What does the API layer between the front and back end look like?
 Which routes are needed to display all the data in the wireframes and handle all potential actions?

-One of the reasons of using Supabase is because they give its users a set of methods to access and modify table data.
+One of the reasons for using Supabase is that they provide their users with a set of methods to access and modify table data.
 More information about it can be viewed here: https://supabase.com/docs/guides/api/creating-routes?language=javascript#rest-api

-Below is an example of an API layer that enables users to book time and edit their information such as their profile and what dogs they own.
+Below is an example of a few API layers that enables users to book time and edit their information, such as their profile and the dogs they own.

 I will utilize the built in methods such as: `select()`, `insert()`, `update()`, and `delete()`.